azhadolfo/DMS/README.md

-# File Organization System (FOS)
+# Document Management Sytem (DMS)

-Welcome to the File Organization System (FOS) repository!
-FOS is a system designed to help you organize and manage your files efficiently.
+Welcome to the Document Management System (DMS) repository!
+DMS is a system designed to help you organize and manage your files efficiently.

 ## Version History